Catenscia/MxOps/docs/source/getting_started/first_scene.md

 ## Folder

-In this tutorial, we will create some files and clone a git repository so create a new folder to keep things clean.
+In this tutorial, we will create some files and clone a git repository.
+To keep things nice and tidy, we'll create a new folder.
 Let's say `mxops_tutorial` for example.

 ## Owner Wallet

 We will need a wallet to make our tests.
-The easiest is to use a pem wallet:
+The easiest is to use a pem wallet, as it doesn't require a confirmation when signing transactions:

 ```bash
 mkdir wallets